thehelp/project/README.md

 * Pull tests into documentation, linking back to tests
 * Preparing a new release of node module - ensure version entry in History.md, use that text for tag and commit, update package.json version
 * Pull a list of contributors, add to readme ([this or something like it](https://github.com/dtrejo/node-authors))
-* Publish grunt-generated documentation up to github, perhaps solve that README.md vs. docs/index.html link location problem
 * Audit dependencies - the right style of version: either 0.n.m/0.n.x or n.m.o/n.m.x/n.x
 * Add [grunt-jsbeautifier](https://github.com/vkadam/grunt-jsbeautifier), with VERIFY_ONLY
-* Experiment with `groc`'s jsdoc-style keyword support (mostly for this project's documentation)
+* Experiment with `groc`'s jsdoc-style keyword support (mostly for this project's documentation; no changes to this project should be needed)

 ### Support